There are hundreds of varieties of sage, however the majority are considered ornamental plants. A handful of the sages are culinary sages or edible.

 Companion Plants for Sage

-Sage can be planted with everything with the exception of cucumbers.
+Sage can be planted near just about everything with the exception of cucumbers.
 It is particularly beneficial to plant sage near rosemary, broccoli, cauliflower, cabbage, and carrots.

 Sage repels the white cabbage moth and carrot fly.